uidaholib/collectionbuilder-cdm-template/pages/about.md

 Rachael Paschal Osborn is a retired water law attorney and Gonzaga University professor.
 During her career, she co-founded the [Center for Environmental Law and Policy](https://celp.org/) in 1993 (while later acting as director), was involved with protecting rivers and aquifers in the region, and was a key part of many lawsuits and legal agreements, including a 2009 agreement which required Avista Utilities to “restore enough flow to the Spokane River to make Spokane Falls roar seven days a week, 365 days a year.” [^1]

+{% include feature/item-figure.html objectid="boxing33" width="75" %}

-{% include feature/button.md text="Feature Argonaut Article on UI Boxing" link="https://www.uiargonaut.com/2014/05/05/kings-of-their-ring-its-tenure-was-short-lived-but-vandal-boxing-holds-deep-roots-in-uis-history/" color="info" size="lg" %}
+{% include feature/button.md text="Learn more about the Osborns" link="https://www.historylink.org/File/9782" color="info" size="lg" %}

 [^1]: Kershner, Jim.
 "Osborn, John (b.
 1956) and Rachael Paschal (b.
 1956)."
 [HistoryLink](https://www.historylink.org/File/9782), 2011.